-- Questions associated to nodes with reductions are improved (rules (APT2), (APT3), (APT5), (APT6), and (APT7)) by asking about normal forms instead of asking about intermediate states.
-For example, in rule (APT2) the error associated to $t_1 \rightarrow t_2$ is the one associated to $t_1 \rightarrow t'$, which is not included in the APT.
-We have chosen to introduce $t_1 \rightarrow t_2$ instead of simply $t_1 \rightarrow t'$ in the APT as a pragmatic way of simplifying the structure of the APTs, since t_2 is obtained from t' and hence likely simpler. - The rule (APT4) deletes questions about rewrites at the top of a given term (that may be difficult to answer due to matching modulo) and associates the information of those nodes to questions related to the set of reachable terms in one step with rewrites in any position, that are in general easier to answer. - It creates, with the variants of the rules (APT8) and (APT9), two different kinds of tree, one that contains judgments of rewrites with several steps and another that only contains rewrites in one step.
+- Questions associated to nodes with reductions are improved (rules (\mathbf{APT}2) , (\mathbf{APT}3) , (\mathbf{APT}5) , (\mathbf{APT}6) , and (\mathbf{APT}7)) by asking about normal forms instead of asking about intermediate states.
+For example, in rule (\mathbf{APT}2) the error associated to $t_1 \rightarrow t_2$ is the one associated to $t_1 \rightarrow t'$, which is not included in the APT.
+We have chosen to introduce $t_1 \rightarrow t_2$ instead of simply $t_1 \rightarrow t'$ in the APT as a pragmatic way of simplifying the structure of the APTs, since t_2 is obtained from t' and hence likely simpler. - The rule (\mathbf{APT}4) deletes questions about rewrites at the top of a given term (that may be difficult to answer due to matching modulo) and associates the information of those nodes to questions related to the set of reachable terms in one step with rewrites in any position, that are in general easier to answer. - It creates, with the variants of the rules (\mathbf{APT}8) and (\mathbf{APT}9) , two different kinds of tree, one that contains judgments of rewrites with several steps and another that only contains rewrites in one step.
 The one-step debugging tree strictly follows the idea of keeping only nodes corresponding to relevant information.
 However, the many-steps debugging tree also keeps nodes corresponding to the transitivity inference rules.
 The user will choose which debugging tree (one-step or many-steps) will be used for the debugging session, taking into account that the many-steps debugging tree usually leads to shorter debugging sessions (in terms of the number of questions) but with likely more complicated questions.
-The number of questions is usually reduced because keeping the transitivity inference has two premises, i.e., two child subtrees), and this allows the debugger to efficiently use the divide and query navigation strategy.
-On the contrary, removing the transitivity inferences for rewrites (as rules (APT8) and (APT9) do) produces flattened trees where this strategy is no longer so efficient.
-On the other hand, in rewrites $t \Rightarrow t'$ and searches $t \sim t'n^C S$ appearing as the conclusion of a transitivity inference rule, the judgment can be more complicated because it combines several
+The number of questions is usually reduced because keeping the transitivity nodes for rewrites gives some parts of the debugging tree the shape of a balanced binary tree (each transitivity inference has two premises, i.e., two child subtrees), and this allows the debugger to efficiently use the divide and query navigation strategy.
+On the contrary, removing the transitivity inferences for rewrites (as rules (\mathbf{APT}8^o) and (\mathbf{APT}9^o) do) produces flattened trees where this strategy is no longer so efficient.
+On the other hand, in rewrites $t \Rightarrow t'$ and searches $t \rightsquigarrow_n^C S$ appearing as the conclusion of a transitivity inferences.
+The user must balance the pros and cons of each option, and choose the best one for each debugging session. - The rule (\mathbf{APT}{11}) removes from the tree all the nodes which are not associated with relevant information, since the rule (\mathbf{APT}{10}) keeps the relevant information and the rules are applied in order.
+We remove, for example, nodes related to judgments about sets of substitutions, disabled statements, and rewrites with a concrete rule.
+Moreover, it removes trivial judgments, like the ones related to reflexivity or congruence, from the tree. - Since the APT is built without computing the associated proof tree, it reduces the time and space needed to build the tree.